-According to the CDC, the new COVID-19 variants spread easier and faster, and we don’t yet know how these variants will respond to existing tests, vaccines, and therapies.
-Plus, even if you’ve been vaccinated, you can still unwittingly spread the virus, which is why officials continue to advise against travel.
+According to the CDC, the new COVID-19 variants spread easier and faster.
+Even if you’ve been vaccinated, you can still unwittingly spread the virus, which is why officials continue to advise against travel.

 Nevertheless, we acknowledge essential travel and recognize that some are risk takers.
 But if you must travel, we want you to know how to do so safely.
 In this article, we will provide tips on how to fly as safely as possible in the time of COVID.

 If you must travel in the time of COVID

 - Know the risks.
 While there are some concerns about the science, experts say that flying, in and of itself, is fairly low risk.
 Variables include the length of the flight, how closely people are packed, and your own in-flight COVID practices.

 - Do your research.
 Many states and countries have travel requirements requiring travelers to provide a negative COVID test report before departure.
 Non-compliance may result in being denied boarding or entry, or facing mandatory quarantine on arrival, so be sure to know the rules before you go.

 - Shift to an off-peak time.
 If you can be flexible, consider shifting to a week when there won’t be so many other people crowding into airports, planes, and other indoor spaces.

 - Drive instead of fly.
 Driving typically takes longer, but you’ll spend less time in close proximity to others.
 Pack food to minimize stops, and use good COVID hygiene at gas and rest stops.
 If you do have to stop for the night, either sleep in the car or look for a motel with rooms that open directly to the outdoors.